What You Need to Know

 Can I meet the Host Family before my kids go?

 Every effort will be made to have a formal introduction.
 This will depend on everyone’s availability and how urgent your needs may be.

 Why are Host Families willing to help?

 All families are volunteers, who are not paid for this service.
-Many Host Families open their homes because of their personal faith commitment.
+Many Host Families open their homes because of their faith & belief in serving and loving others.
 Safe Families does not arrange adoptions and we are not a foster care or adoption service.

 What is a typical Host Family like?